 Janet joined our team in 2016.
 She was raised in the Bay Area in San Jose, CA. She has been married for 30 years and has three grown children.
 She relocated to Tucson in 2002 with her family when her husband’s work brought them here.
 The transition was bumpy but she has definitely adopted Tucson as her home.
 She and her husband are empty nesters with two dogs to keep them busy

 She attended college at San Jose State University where she studied psychology.
 She worked at a high end private fitness and dining club in Silicon Valley for eight years, where customer service was a priority.
 She has had a life-long passion for cooking and has attended many classes taught by well-known chefs and received several cooking certifications.
 Furthering her culinary passion, she even spent time in Washington, D.C. interning for Michele Richard in his restaurant La Citronelle

 Her other passions for the outdoors, sports, and exercise “landed” her in physical therapy after a bike accident lead to a broken shoulder.
 The experience was another pivot point on her career path as she stayed on with the physical therapy group as a PT technician in order to help other patients mend from various injuries.
 She loves to exercise in all forms, is a self-professed podcast junkie, gourmet healthy cooking expert, and avid reader.

 Psychology, San Jose State University

 Functional Medicine Coaching Academy, Functional Medicine Coach

-Janet is a “certified foodie”, and enjoys all things food and cooking
+Janet is also a “certified foodie”, and enjoys all things food and cooking